rohald89/FSJS-TD-Unit6/README.md

 ## Additional Features
 - Personalized styling (buttons, )
-- Navigation to scroll through projects
+- Next button to navigate through the projects on the project page
-- Cleaned up code by adding routes folder and errorHandling.js
+- Cleaned up code by adding routes folder and errors.js

 ## Technologies Used
 - Node.js